omarabdiwali/scorigami/README.md

 	+ Visit the website at: https://nfl-scorigami.vercel.app
 	+ [Source code](https://github.com/omarabdiwali/scorigami/tree/main/nfl)
 	+ The application checks for new game scores every minute on gamedays and tweets new scores from the [@NFLScorigamiBot](https://x.com/NFLScorigamiBot) Twitter account if a scorigami occurs.
+	+ Includes an interactive box score modal that displays detailed player statistics and team performance metrics when viewing game details.

 ## Technical Details